DONATE TO GPLI

 • Ortho-k cannot reverse myopia; it can only slow its progression

-• No age limit; success can start as early as six years of age with adequate parental support and child maturity
+• No age limit; success can start at an early age with adequate parental support and child maturity

 • Greater time commitment: one day, one week, one month, then follow-up visits every 3 – 6 months

-• Easier parental oversight, is sports-friendly, and causes fewer dry eye symptoms versus soft lenses
+• Easier parental oversight, is sports-friendly, and fewer dry eye symptoms versus soft lenses

 • High safety profile with good lens hygiene compliance.
 Low microbial keratitis (MK) incidence: 7.7 cases per 10,000 patient-years in children.1